pjetervondaniels/beecrowd/README.md

 - 1st UberHub Code Club Marathon
 - Marathon PUC Goiás #1

-## 🔖 About Uri

-URI Online Judge is a project that is being developed by the Department of Computer Science at URI University.
-The main objective of the project is to provide programming and knowledge sharing practices.
-The URI Online Judge contains more than 1,000 problems divided into 8 major categories.
-This division helps users to focus on specific programming topics.
-All problems are available in Portuguese and English.
-The URI Online Judge website also runs public tenders regularly.

 ## 🤔 How to contribute

 - Fork this repository;